Akenrind/ruuvitracker_fw/README.md

 ## Flashing == Installing

-Currently, flashing is only supported on UNIX-like systems, such as Linux and OS X. If you are a Windows user, refer to this virtual machine related setup: <https://kirjoitusalusta.fi/ruuvitracker-ubuntu1404>

 ### 1. Enter bootloader state
 The device must be in bootloader state in order to receive firmware code.
 There's a small switch on the board that you must hold down while plugging in the external power source.

 1) Hold down the switch on the board while plugging in the external power source.

 2) Plug the device into your PC via microUSB cable, the switch may now be released.

 3) Run `ruuvi_program.sh`, this will look for compiled firmware and install the "best".
 You may need root privileges.

 ### 2. Reset